Mystery Gift Tags – Bling on the Crafts Blog Hop

 It’s time for another Bling on the Crafts Blog Hop!
 This month, a group of DIY and crafty bloggers have joined forces to bring you the holiday version of the#BlingontheCrafts blog hop.
 Each blogger in this blog hop has created a glittery or sparkly craft and I’m sharing Mystery Gift Tags!

 Ok, I know you’re wondering what mystery gift tags are, right?
 Well, let me give you a little background on how these mystery gift tags came about.
 You see, every year my kids look at all the presents under the tree to see which ones are theirs.
 They shake every box to try to guess what’s inside and even group their gifts together.
 So this year, I thought it would be funny to play a little game on my teens by not putting their names on their presents.
-Instead, I chose to make different patterned tags for each of my kids, but only I know which pattern is for which child.
-They can still shake every box, but not having their names on the boxes makes it much harder for them to guess what’s inside.
+Instead, I made different patterned tags for each of them and only I know which pattern belongs to each child.
+They can shake every box, but not having their names on the boxes makes it almost impossible for them to guess what’s inside.
 Muawah -ha-ha-ha!
-It’s so funny because my kids are dying to know which gift belongs to who and they are begging for me to label them.
+It’s so funny because my kids are dying to know which gifts are theirs and are begging for me to label them.
 It’s a little naughty for me to do this, but I can’t stop laughing.

 Mystery Gift Tags